 Artificial intelligence used in photo retouching

-Still on the same principle, the cutting-edge technologies regarding photo retouching and post-processing also tend towards using IA for taking pictures.
+Still, on the same principle, the cutting-edge technologies regarding photo retouching and post-processing also tend towards using IA for taking pictures.
 By using the metadata of pictures retouched manually, the algorithms of this new software are able to establish the best processing parameters for each given photo.

 For photography professionals, these transformations turn the temporality of the image upside down by shortening the interval between activating the shutter and the final photo, ready to be published.

-This shrinking of the processing period will doubtless have an impact on the photography market economy, which has already been overturned to a large extent during the latter years by the digital revolution and the fall in the unit price of pictures.
+This shrinking of the processing period will doubtless have an impact on the photography market economy, which has already been overturned to a large extent during the later years by the digital revolution and the fall in the unit price of pictures.

 The spellchecker does not make us writers

 So, if the camera is capable of making the right choices on behalf of the photographer, is the profession of the photographer condemned?